variantstudios/wisdomwaysacupuncture.com/_posts/2018-07-11-who-will-get-the-most-benefit-from-treatment-at-wisdom-ways-acupuncture.md

 If you're open to learning more about yourself in the treatment process, and to be a partner in your own healing, then you're probably a great fit for our practice!

-I'm told that I have a very unique style of work in my acupuncture clinic.
-What this mostly means is that patients find my work to be much more thorough, holistic, and educational than what they're used to.

 Women who come in excited and open to addressing whatever is discovered in treatment are the ones who typically benefit the most from our work together; finding it not just relieving of their symptoms, but transformational as well.

 ## Acupuncture that’s transformative while relieving symptoms